 “My number one baby-buy was a ‘teething necklace’,” says Lorna, mum to baby Cole.
 “Other teething toys he wasn’t that interested in, but this, which basically has big silicone shapes he can gnaw on, was a god send.
 He would chew away while I carried him and never had to worry about it dropping on the floor!
 One of my friends swears by cool carrot and cucumber sticks, too’.*

 As well as thinking about their gums, try and keep their chins free from dribble to prevent a rash appearing!
-WaterWipes are the number one choice for newborn skin, made from 99.9% water and a drop of fruit extract, while WaterWipes with Soapberry are just as pure, but with a little extra cleaning power for growing babies.**
+WaterWipes are the number one choice for baby's delicate skin, made from 99.9% water and a drop of fruit extract.**

 If none of the above helps and you are struggling to manage the trials of teething, speak to a healthcare professional who may be able to offer more advice to see you through.

 The good news is, teething does come to an end, with most children having all their milk teeth by two and a half, according to the NHS.
 And while it’s not much fun at the time, there is something exciting about this milestone, watching your baby grow into a proper little boy or girl.
 All you need to do now is get them to brush their teeth…